 Bloomberg New Energy Finance estimates that by 2030 more than 200 000 metric tons of lithium-ion (Li-ion) batteries will have to be recycled in the EU alone.
 And this number is expected to double by 2035.
 Meanwhile, the value of recycled Li-ion batteries is projected to reach USD 700 per metric ton.

-This means that circular battery production, where whole batteries or their constituent minerals and compounds are kept in a perpetual cycle of use and reuse, represents significant business opportunities.
+This means that circular battery production, where whole batteries or their constituent minerals and compounds are kept in a perpetual cycle of use and reuse, will open up significant business opportunities.
 However, these can only be fully exploited through collaborative effort along the entire battery value chain.

 The cluster consists of regional suppliers and multinational companies that deliver to the global market, as well as research organisations and educational institutions.
 These are primarily located in Southern Norway, a region with a strong tradition of producing tailor-made materials with a small environmental footprint using renewable energy.

-The Eyde Cluster is currently running a cross-sectoral collaborative project called BATMAN (Lithium ion BATteries – Norwegian opportunities within sustainable end-of-life MANagement, reuse and new material streams).
-The project aims to find new opportunities for recycling and reusing LI-ion batteries by enabling companies to identify value creation opportunities, take strategic decisions and better understand when to make investments in product development and facilities.
+The EYDE Cluster is running a cross-sectoral collaborative project called BATMAN (Lithium ion BATteries – Norwegian opportunities within sustainable end-of-life MANagement, reuse and new material streams).
+The aim is to find new opportunities for recycling and reusing LI-ion batteries by enabling companies to identify value creation opportunities, take strategic decisions and better understand when to make investments in product development and facilities.

-The project will put Norwegian companies in the driving seat in battery development through the development of dynamic and strategic tools based on material flow analysis.
+The project will develop dynamic and strategic tools based on material flow analysis.
 This will enable the raw materials in the value chain and the resulting products or materials to be utilised again and again in a fully circular value chain.

 As a result, Norway has access to a sizeable – and growing – pool of used batteries.
 This provides unique opportunities for development and testing of new business models and technological solutions for reusing and recycling batteries, which in turn can be exported to larger markets.

 Some companies are already making the most of this opportunity.
-Oslo-based ECO HOME, for example, has developed a solution for repurposing EV batteries to provide energy storage for commercial and residential buildings.
+Oslo-based ECO STOR, for example, has developed a solution for repurposing EV batteries to provide energy storage for commercial and residential buildings.

 Norway is already a producer of several of the raw materials used in battery production.
 It currently supplies 21 per cent of the EU’s primary aluminium, 13 per cent of its nickel and 8 per cent of its cobalt raw material imports.